davidhallac/TICC/README.md

 break_points : The end point of the segments.
 So length of segment 'i' = break_points[i+1] - break_points[i]

 save_inverse_covariances : Boolean.
-Flag indicating if the computed inverse covarainces for each of the clusters should be saved as "Inverse Covaraince cluster = cluster#.csv"
+Flag indicating if the computed inverse covariances for each of the clusters should be saved as "Inverse Covariance cluster = cluster#.csv"

 out_file_name : The file name where the .csv data matrix should be stored.